fmidev/sasse-polygon-process/README.md

 This repository is used to create training dataset and train a power outage model.
 Operative running code is in another repository.
 This code is open to support an related article.
 The data is, however, propriety data of the power distribution companies.
-The operative prediction code (running the model) is also in another, private, repository.

 The overall process is following:
 1. Fetch and prepare necessary data